Ladybird Expert: Climate Change

 Concerns that Charles, who as heir apparent to the British throne should maintain political neutrality, writing a book about a potentially sensitive issue could be controversial proved largely unfounded.
-Some politicians expressed criticism, including Peter Lilley, of the Conservative Party who stated that Charles was reflecting the view that climate change denial was outside the bounds of acceptable behavior, while others politicians offered commendation, including Nicholas Soames, of the Conservative Party, who had first suggested the project, and Vince Cable, of the Liberal Democrats, who saw no problem with Charles writing about a subject which had public and scientific consensus.
+Some politicians expressed criticism, including Peter Lilley, of the Conservative Party, who stated that Charles was reflecting the view that climate change denial was outside the bounds of acceptable behaviour, while other politicians offered commendation, including Nicholas Soames of the Conservative Party, who had first suggested the project, and Vince Cable, of the Liberal Democrats, who saw no problem with Charles writing about a subject that had public and scientific consensus.

 The timing of the release, which coincided with the inauguration of Donald Trump as US President was seen by Tom Batchelor, writing for The Independent as provocative.
 Juniper has stated that he hopes a copy of the book ends up in the hands of Trump so that he has a chance to review his views on the topic.

-Ravensbourne University London's dean of design Prof. Lawrence Zeegen states that the use of the aesthetics of the 50s and 60s to draw attention to an urgent 21st century issue results in what appears to be an endorsement of the reactionary views on society commonly attributed to Charles.
+Ravensbourne University London's dean of design Prof. Lawrence Zeegen states that the use of the aesthetics of the 1950s and '60s to draw attention to an urgent 21st-century issue results in what appears to be an endorsement of the reactionary views on society commonly attributed to Charles.

 Artwork from the book was included in the first exhibition in The Ladybird Gallery at the Museum of English Rural Life, of which Charles is a patron, which ran from March 11 to July 2, 2017.